Skip to content

 Converting Teranode Errors to gRPC Errors

-The WrapGRPC function in Error.go is responsible for converting Teranode's custom error types into gRPC-compatible errors.
-This function uses the status package from google.golang.org/grpc to create gRPC status errors.
+The WrapGRPC function in errors.go is responsible for converting Teranode's custom error types into gRPC-compatible errors.
+This function serializes the entire error chain with all wrapped errors, data, and stack trace information.

 func WrapGRPC(err error) error {